Test-Time Degradation Adaptation for Open-Set Image Restoration: Experiments

-For comprehensive comparisons, we compare our ZeroAIR with nine low-light image enhancement methods, which are divided into two categories, \ie, learning-based and zero-shot methods.
-To be specific, the four learning-based methods are LightenNet (LNet)~\cite{lnet}, Retinex-Net (RNet)~\cite{rnet}, MBLLEN~\cite{mbllen}, EnlightenGAN (EGAN)~\cite{egan}, and the five zero-shot methods are ExCNet~\cite{excnet}, Zero-DCE (ZDEC)~\cite{zdec}, Zero-DCE++ (ZDEC+)~\cite{zdec+}, RRDNet (RRDN)~\cite{rrdn}, and GDP~\cite{gdp}.
-Similarly, the above methods except GDP are specially designed for low-light image enhancement, while our method is designed for zero-shot all-in-one image restoration, and the only difference for different tasks lies in the loss weights and the guidance scale.
-For low-light image enhancement, we set them $\lambda_{1-3}$, $\gamma_{1-5}, s$ as 0.05, 0.4, 0.5, 0, 1, 2e-3, 1e-4, 5e-5, 50000, respectively.
+For a comprehensive comparison, we compare our method with nine low-light image enhancement methods, which are divided into two categories, \textit{i.e.}, classical learning-based and zero-shot methods.
+To be specific, the classical learning-based methods are LightenNet (LNet)~\cite{lnet}, Retinex-Net (RNet)~\cite{rnet}, MBLLEN~\cite{mbllen}, and EnlightenGAN (EGAN)~\cite{egan}.
+The zero-shot methods are ExCNet~\cite{excnet}, Zero-DCE (ZDEC)~\cite{zdec}, Zero-DCE++ (ZDEC+)~\cite{zdec+}, RRDNet (RRDN)~\cite{rrdn}, and GDP~\cite{gdp}.
+The above methods except GDP are specially designed for low-light image enhancement, while our method is devised for more general purpose of OIR, and the only difference for different tasks lies in the loss weights and the guidance scale.

-The quantitative results are shown in~\cref{tab:ll}.
+The quantitative results are shown in Tab.\ref{tab:ll}.
 From the Table, one could see that our method achieves comparable even better results than those specific-designed methods.
-In the zero-shot methods, our method obtains the best and the second performance in terms of SSIM and PSNR metrics, respectively.
-In PSNR metric, our method outperforms the other methods except ExCNet with the margin of 0.53-5.04.
-Although ExCNet achieves the better PSNR value, our method achieves the best SSIM values and exceeds it with a margin of 0.046.
-Besides, even compared to the learning-based methods, our method is still competitive and obtains better results than some of them.
-For instance, our method obtains 2.89/0.143 higher PSNR/SSIM value than LNet, 1.43 higher PSNR value than EGAN, and 0.067 higher SSIM value than RNet.
-Only the MBLLEN could outperform our method on both the PSNR and SSIM metrics.
-Moreover, we present and analyze the qualitative results in~\cref{fig:lowlight}, which demonstrate our method enlightens the dark images reliably and reasonably.
+In the zero-shot methods, our method achieves the best and the second performance in terms of SSIM and PSNR metrics, respectively.
+In PSNR, our method outperforms the other methods except ExCNet with the margins of 1.35-5.86.
+Although ExCNet achieves a slightly better PSNR value of 0.05, our method achieves the best SSIM values and exceeds it with a margin of 0.084.
+Besides, even compared with the classic learning-based methods, our method is competitive and obtains better results than most of them.
+For instance, our method obtains 3.71/0.181 higher PSNR/SSIM value than LNet, 2.25 higher PSNR value than EGAN, and 0.105 higher SSIM value than RNet.
+Only MBLLEN outperforms our method on both the PSNR and SSIM metrics with the slight margins of 0.93 and 0.005, respectively.
+In addition, we present and analyze the qualitative results in Fig.\ref{fig:lowlight}, which demonstrate our method enlightens the dark images reliably and reasonably.